There are two questions you should always ask when getting a mouse for 3D modeling: do you need 6DoF and secondly how many buttons do you need?

 Unlike the Razer Naga, these are not swappable so before getting this mouse, you need to ensure that you are comfortable with having 12 programmable buttons on the side.

 You also can create customization profiles that you can set up for different applications.
-So, the functions you save for the keys on Blender can be saved and will not interfere with those used in other apps.
+So, the functions you create for the keys on Blender can be saved and will not interfere with those used in other apps.

 The buttons are backlit and in addition to them, you get the regular mouse buttons and some two others just above the scroll wheel.